aivarsk/notes/design.md

 [Clean Code works through side effects on the object itself](https://www.youtube.com/watch?v=IqHaGd9J42s)

+Integration level tests are better for refactoring than unit tests because refactoring changes units

 [Locality of Behaviour](https://htmx.org/essays/locality-of-behaviour/)

 The behaviour of a unit of code should be as obvious as possible by looking only at that unit of code.